isroabdillah/BeansBay/README.md

 <h3 align="left">Featured Technologies</h3>

-* [Tensorflow]: TensorFlow is an open-source machine learning framework that provides a wide range of tools and libraries for building and deploying machine learning models.
+* Tensorflow: TensorFlow is an open-source machine learning framework that provides a wide range of tools and libraries for building and deploying machine learning models.
 In BeansBay, TensorFlow is used for training and implementing the recommendation system and similar product models.
-* [Keras]: Keras is a high-level neural networks API that runs on top of TensorFlow.
+* Keras: Keras is a high-level neural networks API that runs on top of TensorFlow.
 In BeansBay, Keras is utilized in conjunction with TensorFlow to enhance the accuracy and performance of the machine learning models.

 ###